ArtemGovorov/backdoor/README.md

 backdoor
 ========

-Backdoor.js is a micro helper for a simple but helpful JavaScript debugging technique.
+Backdoor.js is a micro helper for a simple but helpful [JavaScript debugging technique](http://dm.gl/2014/11/14/JavaScript-backdoor-debugging/).
+Create a backdoor in some function scope and later access objects available in the scope or parent scopes.

 ```
 $ npm install backdoor